LeongXianJun/GAW/README.md

 GAW aims to provide a platform for sharing game asset to the public.

 ## Learn More
 This website is under development.
-Please pay your attentation with our development.
+Please looking forward to our update.